-1 Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
-Our valuation presumes there is a mutual repairing liability for all roof and structural repairs.
+Chimney stac ks Repair category 1 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Valuation presumes there is a mutual repairing liability for chimney stack repairs.
+Some deuteration not to decoration of the stack.

-Roofing including roof space Repair category 2 Notes A number of loose roof slates and components were visible.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
-We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.
+Roofing including roof space Repair category 2 Notes We always recommend a process tionary check of the roof and portinents is We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.